Khan/perseus/packages/kas/README.md

 KAS
 ===

-A lightweight JavaScript CAS for comparing expressions and equations.
+A lightweight JavaScript CAS (Computer Algebra System) for comparing expressions and equations.
 It is used throughout [Khan Academy](https://khanacademy.org)'s interactive exercises.

 What can it do?